sxn2012/DA2020S1_Project/README.md

 ## Project File Introduction

+-   *MVCCClient*

--   MVCCClient: This is the client of MVCC.
+    This is the client of MVCC.
 You should run it on the client PC.

+-   *MVCCServer*

--   MVCCServer: This is the server of MVCC.
-If your server has a graphical user interface(GUI),  you can run it on your server.
+    This is the server of MVCC.
+If your server **has a graphical user interface(GUI)**,  you can run it on your server.

+-   *MVCCServer_Nogui*

--   MVCCServer_Nogui: This is also the server of MVCC.
-If your server doesn't have a graphical user interface(GUI),  you should run this version on your server.
+    This is also the server of MVCC.
+If your server **doesn't have a graphical user interface(GUI)**,  you should run this version on your server.

 ## Running Environment

-- Java version: 1.8 or higher
+- Java version: 11 or higher

 - System Requirements: Windows, Linux or Mac OS 64 bit